WCIV: ABC and MeTV move to channel 36 digital subchannels

 On July 29, 2013, Allbritton announced that it would sell its entire television group, including WCIV, to the Sinclair Broadcast Group.
 As part of the deal, Sinclair intended to sell WMMP's license assets, but would still operate that station through shared services and joint sales agreements.
 On December 6, 2013, the FCC informed Sinclair that applications related to the deal need to be "amended or withdrawn" since WMMP would retain its local marketing agreement with WTAT.
 As originally structured, the deal would have effectively created a new LMA between WCIV and WTAT, even though the FCC had ruled in 1999 that such agreements made after November 5, 1996, covering more than 15% of the broadcast day would count toward the ownership limits for the brokering station's owner.
 In addition, the existing LMA between WMMP and WTAT dates to July 1, 1998, and thus cannot be grandfathered.

 On March 20, 2014, as part of a restructuring of the Sinclair-Allbritton deal in order to address these ownership conflicts, Sinclair announced that it would terminate its shared services agreement with Cunningham Broadcasting, under which Sinclair owned all of WTAT's assets except the FCC license.
 Under this new deal, Sinclair would have retained the longer-established WCIV and sold WMMP to a new owner.
 Cunningham would acquire the non-license assets of WTAT, and seek a shared services agreement with the prospective owner of WMMP.
 On May 29, 2014, Sinclair informed the FCC that it had not found a buyer for WMMP and proposed surrendering WCIV's license.
-Had WCIV gone dark, WMMP would have picked up WCIV's ABC affiliation, syndicated programming, and news operation, while WMMP's existing programming (including MyNetworkTV) would move to its digital subcarrier.
+Had WCIV gone dark, WMMP would have picked up WCIV's ABC affiliation, syndicated programming, and news operation, while WMMP's existing programming (including MyNetworkTV) would move to its digital subchannel.
 Sinclair opted to retain WMMP because its facilities are superior to those of WCIV.
 Sinclair's acquisition of Allbritton was completed on August 1, 2014.